oac-tree/oac-tree/doc/basicinstructions.rst

 ^^^^^^^^^

 Instruction that checks a boolean workspace variable.
 Returns SUCCESS if the variable is true and FAILURE otherwise.
-If the variable is not boolean, it will check if the value is different than 0.
+If the variable is not a boolean, it will try to convert it to a boolean first, using the usual arithmetic conversions (e.g. 0 is false).
+If it cannot be converted to a boolean, the instruction reports FAILURE.

 Attributes: